Policy on Equal Opportunity, Nondiscrimination, Sexual Harassment, and Other Forms of Harassment The following policy was approved in August 2012.

 Colgate University is committed to full compliance with the Americans With Disabilities Act (ADA) and its amendments and Section 504 of the Rehabilitation Act of 1973, which prohibit discrimination against qualified persons with disabilities, as well as other federal and state laws pertaining to individuals with disabilities.

-The associate provost for equity and diversity has been designated as the ADA Coordinator responsible for coordinating efforts to comply with these disability laws, including investigation of any employee complaint alleging noncompliance.
+The director for EEO/AA has been designated as the ADA Coordinator responsible for coordinating efforts to comply with these disability laws, including investigation of any employee complaint alleging noncompliance.
 The Equity Grievance Process

 covers claims of disability-related harassment and discrimination.
 Disability accommodation requests are handled separately from the Equity Grievance process.